REMOTE LESSONS: Tech Tips / Improving Sound Quality

 • Move your external speakers and microphone, experiment over time to find good placement.

-AND LAST Don’t be discouraged.
-Use whatever you have.
-Only advanced students and those who are really interested in audio quality will find it useful to go through every step.
+AND LAST...
+Don’t be discouraged.
+Start with whatever you have.
+Not everyone will need to go through every step.